 But there’s more than that.

 3d engraving on the CNC routers is similar to bright-cut engraving with V-point engraving tools.
 The G-code language (the encrypted dialect of the CNC routers) interprets the vectors and raster images from the results obtained by the software.
 The V-point can vary to 360 degrees.
-The tools mimic the cutting and texturing motion of hand tools such as roulets and burnishers (Source: Wikipedia — engraving) by removing material as the piece rotates on the 360 degrees rotary.
+The tools mimic the cutting and texturing motion of hand tools such as roulets and burnishers (Source: Wikipedia — engraving) by removing the material as the piece rotates on the 360 degrees rotary.

 There are two kinds for 3D engraving: surface 3D engraving and Subsurface internal engraving.